-CRI has served as a leader in the development and implementation of mitigation monitoring guidelines for the Maryland SHA since 1991.
+CRI has served as a leader in the development and implementation of mitigation monitoring guidelines for the MDOT SHA since 1991.
 This effort has included monitoring using a quadrat sampling method prior to 1993; a transect method between 1993 and 2004, for which CRI staff provided input in its development to the Interagency Mitigation Task Force; and an aerial photographic interpretation and ground truthing method beginning in 2004 that incorporates routine wetland delineation data plots.

 Pre-1993 Monitoring Method

-CRI monitored over ten tidal and non-tidal constructed wetland mitigation sites for the Maryland SHA between 1991 and 1993.
+CRI monitored over ten tidal and non-tidal constructed wetland mitigation sites for the MDOT SHA between 1991 and 1993.
 Mitigation sites established before 1993 were monitored using the Quadrat Sampling Method as described by the Corps of Engineers.
 Herbaceous vegetation was monitored within four meter-square quadrats while woody vegetation was monitored within a 20-foot radius circle around the plot center.
 Plots were sampled for percent vegetative aerial coverage, stem density and species diversity.
 Groundwater levels and surface water depths were measured throughout the sites.
 Soils were examined for suitable planting medium.
 Success of each site was based on quantity and health of established wetland vegetation, as well as soil and hydrologic conditions.
-CRI prepared reports for each site using guidelines set forth by SHA.
+CRI prepared reports for each site using guidelines set forth by MDOT SHA.

 Post-1993 IMTF Monitoring Guidelines

-CRI field monitored over 25 tidal and non-tidal constructed wetland mitigation sites for the Maryland SHA between 1993 and 2003.
+CRI field monitored over 25 tidal and non-tidal constructed wetland mitigation sites for the MDOT SHA between 1993 and 2003.
 The Maryland Compensatory Mitigation Guidance developed by the Interagency Mitigation Task Force (IMTF) was used as the basis for evaluation of all sites constructed after 1993, which used a transect sampling protocol.

 CRI established transects (emergent wetland sites) and transects with plots (woody wetland sites) within each wetland cover type to assess vegetative, soil, and hydrologic indicators.
 Groundwater monitoring wells were installed where appropriate to monitor groundwater levels.
 Surface water depths were also measured as appropriate.
 Potential wetland functions were noted at each site.
 Photographs were taken of each site to document succession from year to year.